rayx/pickhost/README.md

     x86-server = rayx,root@10.64.37.51 #Xeon Gold 5118, 192G RAM
     test-client = rayx,root@10.64.37.182

-The file contains two sections (BTW, section is not required but it's a useful way to group your hosts).
+The file contains two sections (BTW, section is not required but it's a useful way to organize your hosts).
 Each line in them defines a host.
 They are in the following format:

     <name> = <users>@<host> #<comment>